 Yusuf Yoshi Misdaq is a novelist, poet, musician & multimedia artist.
-He was born & raised in Brighton, UK, & is of Afghan heritage.
-Through an experimental, abstract style, Misdaq’s work across genres harmoniously blends psychological self-examination, world traditions and keen observations of contemporary societal trends.
-He maintains a furious output, energy & productivity that is sparked by passionate love for his respective art-forms & dedicated, organized practice.
+He is Afghan (born & raised in Brighton, UK, and presently living and working in the USA).
+Through an experimental, abstract style, Misdaq’s work across genres harmoniously blends psychological / spiritual self-examination, a regeneration of world traditions, and keen observations of contemporary society.
+His furious output, energy & productivity are sparked by passionate love for each of his respective art-forms & dedicated, organized practice.

 / HAS BEEN:

 Since 2004, Yusuf Misdaq has released 3 novels, 7 books of poetry, 5 LP’s of music, as well as 2 documentary films.
 In 2005, he graduated with a BA in Media (University of Sussex) & in 2007, graduated again with an MA in Documentary Filmmaking by Practice (Royal Holloway, University of London).
 In 2011, he was offered a place on the Creative Writing MFA program (American University, Washington DC) & then in 2014, was accepted to begin his PhD in Comparative Literature (SOAS, University of London) both of which he was unable to accept.
 He has travelled for his art extensively & has called home cities like London, Lilongwe, Washington DC, Santa Rosa de Copan, Flint, Baltimore, New York City; he has most recently been living in Honolulu, Hawai’i.